Space and Versatility Define Home Plans with More Than Four Bedrooms

 12. Decks, Patios, and Outdoor Spaces

 With more square footage to play with, homeowners have a variety of attractive options for outdoor spaces.
-You can start with covered front and rear porches, sundecks, patios, and balconies, and expand to grilling kitchens, outdoor living rooms, fireplaces, and water features.
-These trendy spaces not only extend the entertaining area to the outdoors but also add to a home’s appeal.
+You can start with covered front and rear porches, sundecks, patios, and balconies and expand to grilling kitchens, outdoor living rooms, fireplaces, and water features.
+These trendy spaces extend the entertaining area to the outdoors and add to a home’s appeal.

-While there are challenges in finding the ideal home that meets the needs of large and growing families, house plans with five or more bedrooms offer a variety of versatile and attractive options.
-With an adventurous spirit, innovative vision and creativity, you can build and design a “forever” home that suits your lifestyle.
+While there are challenges in finding the ideal home that meets large and growing families' needs, house plans with five or more bedrooms with five or more bedrooms offer a variety of versatile and attractive options.
+With an adventurous spirit, innovative vision, and creativity, you can build and design a “forever” home that suits your lifestyle.

-Footnote: The top photo in the lead image of this article is a 2-story, 5-bedroom Modern home with Contemporary influences.
+Footnote: The top photo in this article's lead image is a 2-story, 5-bedroom Modern home with Contemporary influences.
 For more information, click here (Plan #161-1084).